ynm3/ynm3/README.md

 ✧- 🌟 I love willow 🐇 !!

-✧- 🔥 "Sometimes" I don't know how to feel :D
+✧- ☺ "Sometimes" I don't really know how or what to feel anymore :D

 ✧- 🤯 "Erasers slowly dies because of your small mistakes"

 📌A little bit of stuff that you need to know about❗❗:

-• I am very random at times, hope you don't mind.
+• I'm very random at times, hope you don't mind.

 • I have my friend requests off and will not accept any unless I send one to you instead

-• If I am afk DO whisper me because that's the only way I'll know you dropped by :>
+• If I'm afk ples [please] DO whisper me! because that's the only way I'll know you dropped by :>

 ☄-_=some of Fandoms/Things I'm in: